510(k) Submission Process

 - an Additional Information (AI) request which places the submission on hold.

-If the Lead Reviewer chooses to continue with an Interactive Review, this means the Lead Reviewer has determined that any outstanding deficiencies may be adequately addressed within the timeframe set by the Medical Device User Fee Amendment of 2012 (MDUFA III) performance goal for a 510(k) (90 FDA days) and that the submission will not be placed on hold.
+If the Lead Reviewer chooses to continue with an Interactive Review, this means the Lead Reviewer has determined that any outstanding deficiencies may be adequately addressed within the Medical Device User Fee Amendment (MDUFA) timeframe and that the submission will not be placed on hold.
 The Lead Reviewer communicates with the submitter during the Interactive Review using tools such as:

 - Telephone Call

-During Interactive Review, the Lead Reviewer may request additional information from the submitter, who may either send the information to the Lead Reviewer directly or to the DCC.
-Note: During Interactive Review, any information submitted to the DCC must include a valid eCopy.
+During Interactive Review, the Lead Reviewer may request additional information from the submitter, who may either send the information to the Lead Reviewer directly or to the FDA.
+Note: During Interactive Review, any information submitted to the FDA must include a valid eSTAR or eCopy.

 Additional Information (AI) Request

 If the Lead Reviewer sends an AI Request, the submission is placed on hold.
 The submitter has 180 calendar days from the date of the AI Request to submit a complete response to the AI Request.
-Note: The response must be received in the DCC within 180 calendar days of the date of the AI Request.
+Note: The FDA must receive a complete response within 180 calendar days of the date of the AI Request.
 No extensions beyond 180 days are granted.
 If FDA does not receive a complete response to all deficiencies in the AI Request within 180 days of the date of the AI Request, the submission will be considered withdrawn and deleted from our review system.
 If the 510(k) is deleted, the 510(k) submitter will need to submit a new 510(k) to pursue FDA marketing clearance for that device.

-The submitter must submit the response, with a valid eCopy, to the DCC.
-The response should:
+The submitter must submit the response, with a valid eSTAR or eCopy, to the FDA.
+The response should include:

-- identify the submission as Additional Information (AI) to the 510(k);
+- identification of the submission as Additional Information (AI) to the 510(k);

-- list the date of FDA's request for additional information; and
+- date of the FDA's request for additional information; and

-- provide the requested information in an organized manner.
+- the requested information in an organized manner.

-For more information on Substantive Review and Interactive Review, please see FDA’s Guidances:
+For more information on Substantive Review, or Interactive Review, as well as suggested responses to deficiencies, please see the FDA's Guidances:

-- FDA and Industry Actions on Premarket Notification (510(k)) Submissions: Effect on FDA Review Clock and Goals and
+- FDA and Industry Actions on Premarket Notification (510(k)) Submissions: Effect on FDA Review Clock and Goals;

-- Types of Communication During the Review of Medical Device Submissions.
+- Types of Communication During the Review of Medical Device Submissions; and

 The FDA goal to make a MDUFA Decision for a 510(k) is 90 FDA Days.
 FDA Days are calculated as the number of calendar days between the date the 510(k) was received and the date of a MDUFA decision, excluding the days the submission was on hold for an AI request.
 MDUFA Decisions for 510(k) submissions include findings of substantially equivalent (SE) or not substantially equivalent (NSE).

-When a decision is made, FDA will issue the decision letter to the submitter by email to the email address provided in the 510(k) cover letter.
+When a decision is made,the FDA will issue the decision letter to the submitter by email to the email address provided in the 510(k) cover letter.

 A 510(k) that receives an SE decision is considered "cleared."
-FDA adds the cleared 510(k) to the 510(k) database, which is updated weekly.
-The IFU and the summary will be sent as attachments to the SE letter.
+The FDA adds the cleared 510(k) to the 510(k) database weekly.
+The Indications for Use (IFU) and the 510(k) Summary or 510(k) Statement will be included as attachments to the SE letter.
+The IFU and the 510(k) Summary or Statement make up a SE package.
+Complete SE packages are posted monthly.
 The IFU will not be signed since it is considered an attachment to the SE letter.
 Therefore, the signature on the SE letter will apply to both the letter and the IFU.

-If FDA does not reach a MDUFA decision within 100 FDA days (i.e., 10 days after the MDUFA goal), FDA will issue a Missed MDUFA Communication, which is written feedback to the submitter to be discussed in a meeting or teleconference, including the major outstanding review topic areas or other reasons that are preventing FDA from reaching a final decision, with an estimated date of completion.
+If the FDA does not reach a MDUFA decision within 100 FDA days (that is, 10 days after the MDUFA goal), the FDA will issue a Missed MDUFA Communication, which is written feedback to the submitter to be discussed in a meeting or teleconference, including the major outstanding review topic areas or other reasons that are preventing the FDA from reaching a final decision, with an estimated date of completion.